-December, 1999 and Gordie is in Carmel shopping with his sister, Dani-girl.
-They're after a few Christmas presents for family members that are hard to shop for, so they're checking out the wider range of shops in Carmel.
-They normally shop in View Port because the clan residence is built into the headland between the two towns and its front entrance is closer to View Port.
+In December, 1999 Gordie is in Carmel shopping with his sister, Dani-girl.
+They’re after a few Christmas presents for family members that are hard to shop for, so they’re checking out the wider range of shops in Carmel.
+They normally shop in View Port, because the clan residence is built into the headland between the two towns, and its front entrance is closer to View Port.
 The tourist resort town of Carmel has a much wider range of goods for sale, but at a little bit higher prices.
-They've found what they want and need more cash to buy them, so they're at the bank to get the money needed to make the purchases.
+They’ve found what they want and need more cash to buy them, so they’re at the bank to get the money needed to make the purchases.
 This is because Gordie doesn’t have a credit or debit card yet, due to his young age.

 She studies the four men with great care, and replies, “I think this bank is about to have a hold up.
 I don’t have a gun on me, do you?”

-"No, Dad won't let me carry one in public.
-I'll see about changing that when we get home.
+“No, Dad won’t let me carry one in public.
+I’ll see about changing that when we get home.
 I do have several finger knives.
-I'll go to the Enquiry counter and deal with the others if you can take out this one when they act."
-She nods.
+I’ll go to the Enquiries counter and deal with the others if you can take out this one when they act.”
+She nods yes.

 The queues move forward as people are served.
 The suspect robber is next in line.
-He moves to the teller.
-He produces a semi-automatic pistol from his coat and demands the teller hands over all the money.
+He moves to the teller, produces a semi-automatic pistol from his coat, and demands the teller hands over all the money.